tiarebalbi/tiarebalbi-website/public/md/week-3-the-retry-pattern.md

 In the list of events, you can see that the first request was automatically ignored as the exception is listed in our property "ignoredExceptions" and the following requested we had to retry the operation once as the deposit was in progress.

-The retry operation won't fix all your problems, but it will provide you different ways to plan how your method should work, make your software much safer.
+The retry operation won't fix all your problems, but it will help you to provide different ways to plan how your method should work in case of failure, making your software much safer.

 Next week I want to cover RateLimit.
 How can we limit the number of requests in a shared API?